Drivers Permits in DelawarePage Overview

 This page outlines the steps you need to take to obtain your DE driver’s permit, driving restrictions you must follow, and how to move on to the next steps of the GDL process.

-If you’re under 18 years old and have an out-of-state driver’s license, you have 60 days to transfer it once you move to Delaware.
+If you have an out-of-state driver’s license, you have 60 days to transfer it once you move to Delaware.

 You will receive a level 1 learner’s permit if you’ve only had your out-of-state driver’s license for less than 1 year.